Why Bhangarh Gets So Quiet in the Evening

 The official ban after sunset makes practical sense because Bhangarh is:

-difficult to monitor after dark
+– Difficult to monitor after dark

-architecturally uneven and potentially hazardous
+– Architecturally uneven and potentially hazardous

+So yes, the rule contributes to the eerie atmosphere.
 But it was not created as a public acknowledgment of ghosts.
+That leap comes from folklore, not documentation.

 Then Comes the Story Layer